 Teachers set homework projects linked to their current or upcoming topics with a selection of challenges for your child to choose from.

 Your child is expected to take a reading book home each evening and read to an adult / carer

-If your child is experiencing difficulties with homework, he/she can inform their teacher and join the Monday after school homework club.
+If your child is experiencing difficulties with their homework, he/she should inform their teacher.

 Children who are absent from school through extended illness will be given suitable work.